Digichem-Project/build-boy/README.md

 ## Installation

-1. Download Digichem from below.
+1. <!-- Quick-Download --> [Download Digichem](https://github.com/Digichem-Project/build-boy/releases/download/6.8.1-pre.3-CentOS-Stream-8/digichem.6.8.1-pre.3.CentOS-Stream-8.tar.gz), or use one of the specific versions below.
 1. Upload the archive to your computational server.
 1. Unpack the archive with `tar -xzf digichem.*.tar.gz`.
 1. Run the install script with `digichem/_internal/install.sh`.